maykar/kiosk-mode/README.md

 * `?hide_overflow` to hide the top right menu
 * `?hide_menubutton` to hide sidebar menu button

+Multiple options can be combined together by separating them using `&`.
+For example, `?hide_sidebar&hide_overflow` will hide both the sidebar and the top right menu, but keep the header

 ## Query String Caching

 You save settings in a devices cache by using the cache keyword once on the device.<br>This will also make it so the options work on all views and dashboards.